 Call or email consumers to request an initial meeting.

 - Plan for objections.
 Be prepared to talk about insurance and planning gaps.

 - Sell the appointment!
 It’s important so make sure they know it’s about making sure they and their loved ones are protected.

 Use active listening.
 Don’t rush the conversation.
 Be well-prepared before you meet with a client.
 The Client Profiler can help you with some specific questions to ask based on a client concern.

 Step 4: The Initial Meeting

-Make the most of your time with your client.
+Make the most of your time with clients.
 Gather all the necessary information you’ll need to understand his or her financial goals and realities.

 - Be thorough but concise when walking through their needs.
 You’re on a fact-finding mission.